N4SJAMK/teamboard/README.md

 commands.
 Vagrant will sync the repositories cloned by running `initialize.sh` into the machine we created, so any changes made to those on your host machine will reflect on the created machine.

+## Questions and Answers ?

+Q: Why you are talking about Contriboard, but there is so many repositories with name Teamboard!
+I dont't get it!!
+A: Yes teamboard was a old name of Contriboard and transformation is long trip.... it's progressing...

+Q: I got lot of error messages in my Windows setup ?
+A: Did you remember to add parameter --no-bin-links when execution of npm commands?